 A. The appendix to this chapter will help you develop your HACCP plans.
 It provides a template to follow when writing a plan and gives information and advice about what to include in each section.

 B. HACCP training is available at the National Conservation Training Center and can be arranged within each Region by working with the Regional Coordinator.

 C. Additional information and HACCP planning tools, including a database of completed HACCP plans and announcements of training workshops, are available on the HACCP Web site.

 B. When you hire new employees who will perform relevant activities,

 D. When new control technologies are developed.

 For information on the content of this chapter, contact the Division of Fisheries and Aquatic Resource Conservation.
-For more information about this Web page, contact Krista Holloway in the Division of Policy and Directives Management.
+For more information about this Web page, contact Krista Bibb in the Division of Policy and Directives Management.